-The Student Right-to-Know Act requires an institution that participates in any federal student financial assistance program to disclose information about graduation or completion rates to current and prospective students. https://ncta.unl.edu/housing-and-campus-life (https://ncta.unl.edu/housing-and-campus-life/)
+The Student Right-to-Know Act requires an institution that participates in any federal student financial assistance program to disclose information about graduation or completion rates to current and prospective students.
+The current document (https://ncta.unl.edu/housing-andcampus-life/) can be found on the website.